Beyond Monorepos - Consistency Across Multiple GitHub Repositories Without Centralizing Your Code

 This is a typical scenario in mid-large sized organizations:

 "We have 12 engineering teams, each owning 3-5 repositories.
 It gives us clean separation and team autonomy.
 But keeping standards consistent is a nightmare.
-Every repo has slightly different linting rules, CI pipelines, licences, and security policies. to get any consistency with this is a tedious expensive task"
+Every repo has slightly different linting rules, CI pipelines, licences, and security policies.
+Getting any consistency is a tedious, expensive task."

 The multi-repo approach solves scaling and ownership problems but creates consistency headaches that drag down productivity.